CurbaiCode/Hoog.io/README.md

 > An open-source fanmade spin-off of Diep.io written in Lua using Löve2D and GVG.

+> [!WARNING]
-**NOTE: This project is in alpha and is not indended to function.**
+> This project is in alpha and is not indended to function.

+> [!NOTE]
+> LAN multiplayer is supported, but limited to player basic info.

 ## Dependencies